Select (fashion chain): History

-Select Fashion launched in the 1980's.
-In 2004, the company developed a strategy to drive the company away from being known as a ‘value’ ladies retailer and instead toward a more fashion forward high-street brand.
-In 2020, Select moved its Head Office from Kentish town to Edmonton in order to expand its Distribution Center and further develop their website for a more diverse online shopping experience for their customers.
+In 2004, the company formulated a plan to shift its image from being perceived solely as a 'value' ladies retailer to a more trend-setting brand.
 Select Fashion went into administration for the first time in 2008 and subsequently underwent a buyout.
-The chain encountered financial difficulties once again in 2019, leading to another administration and subsequent buyout.
+The chain encountered financial difficulties in 2019, leading to another administration and subsequent buyout.

+In 2020, Select Fashion moved its head office from Kentish Town to Edmonton to expand its distribution center and develop its website.
 In October 2020, a group of garment factories located in Leicester, which had previously supplied products to retailers including Boohoo and Select, were found to be implicated in cases of money laundering and VAT fraud.
 There is no indication that Select Fashion was aware of the fraudulent activities taking place within its supply chain.